sekassel-research/actions-rancher-update/README.md

 This action helps by updating a service in the Rancher 2 environment with kubernetes.
 It does so by patching the container `image` field of one or more deployments, cronjobs, statefulsets, etc.
-In addition, it sets a timestamp annotation to ensure redeployment.
+In addition, it can set a timestamp annotation to ensure redeployment.

 # Examples